The Stone Breakers: History

 Firmin Gillot (after Gustave Courbet), The Stone Breaker (undated), National Gallery of Art Washington D.C.

-Gustave Courbet created works of art in the genre of realism and he described it as "my way of seeing".
-In 1855 Courbet claimed that the title of realist "was thrust upon him".
-Despite Courbet's statement he is given credit for coming up with the term realism.
-To demonstrate his style of painting in the realism genre, Courbet once claimed that he could not paint an angel because he never saw one.
-However in his work, The Stone Breakers, Courbet controlled the subject matter, giving the subject symbolic and intellectual components.
+Gustave Courbet was a leader of the artistic movement Realism, which he described it as "my way of seeing".
+In 1855, Courbet wrote that the "title of Realist was thrust upon me".
+He insisted on painting subjects from life, famously stating that he could not paint an angel because he never saw one.

-He began work on The Stone Breakers painting in November 1849 after seeing two laborers breaking rocks along the road.
+Courbet began work on The Stone Breakers in November 1849 after seeing two laborers breaking rocks along the road.
 Near the end of November 1849 Courbet sent a letter to his friends, French historian Francis Wey and his wife Marie Wey, describing how he found inspiration for the painting:

 I had taken our carriage to go to the Château of Saint-Denis to paint a landscape.
 Near Maisières I stopped to consider two men breaking stones on the road.
 One rarely encounters the most complete expression of poverty, so right there on the spot I got an idea for a painting.
 I made a date to meet them at my studio the following morning.
 And since then I have painted my picture.

 Courbet went on to describe the clothing of the two peasants as representative of their low station.
 He also had sympathy for the two stone breakers and in letters he indicated that he was aware of the separation of classes.
 In describing the older worker he used the French word courbé (bent), which may have been a pun on his own last name Courbet.